 I had the pleasure of talking to Willowsford Farm director Mike Snow during my visit.

-We discussed GMO seeds and common farming practice.
+We discussed GMO seeds and common farming practices.
 During our discussion, Mike told me a story about how another farmer he knew resorted to using GMO seeds during a difficult squash season.

 When I asked him if he would consider the same practice, he replied, “I just can’t do it.”